-4.4.10 The Regional Technical Statement (2nd Review, September 2020) was adopted after the adoption of the LDP.
-The Pembrokeshire Coast National Park is now part of the West Wales region which comprises the National Park, Pembrokeshire and Ceredigion, with a recognition that beyond the current permitted reserves, sand and gravel production should be reduced in the National Park with future reserves needing to be supplied by Pembrokeshire and Ceredigion.

-- 4.4.11 The RTS also states that the region should work collaboratively with neighbouring Local Planning Authorities to ensure there are adequate future supplies.
-This will be taken forward through a Statement of Sub-regional Collaboration prepared jointly for the West Wales sub-region as defined by the RTS 2nd Review. - 4.4.12 Policies 21-26 will need to be reviewed but are unlikely to require revision.
+- 4.4.10 The Regional Technical Statement (2nd Review, September 2020) was adopted after the adoption of the LDP.
+The Pembrokeshire Coast National Park is now part of the West Wales region which comprises the National Park, Pembrokeshire and Ceredigion, with a recognition that beyond the current permitted reserves, sand and gravel production should be reduced in the National Park-with future reserves needing to be supplied by Pembrokeshire and Ceredigion.
+Future reserves of sand and gravel would fall to Ceredigion (in line with the RTS), although Pembrokeshire County Council has indicated a willingness to contribute as evidenced by the LDP 2, Deposit Plan 2 extension proposal for Trefigin Quarry and its approach to Areas of Search for sand and gravel. - 4.4.11 The RTS also states that the region should work collaboratively with neighbouring Local Planning Authorities to ensure there are adequate future supplies.
+This will be taken forward through a Statement of Sub-regional Collaboration (SSRC) prepared jointly for the West Wales sub-region as defined by the RTS 2nd Review.
+Considerable work has already been undertaken on the SSRC for the West Wales sub-region, which may vary the provisions as set in in RTS 2nd Review.
+The SSRC would be subject to consultation with the SWRAWP.
+It is recognised that current sand and gravel quarries within the National Park will continue to operate for the remainder of their permissions. - 4.4.12 Policies 21-26 will need to be reviewed but are unlikely to require revision.